UT-Austin-RobIn/telemoma/telemoma/human_interface/README.md

 pip install pyrealsense2
 ```

 We also provide a ROS listener pipeline for the camera.
-Launch a realsense2 ROS node in a separate window and uncomment lines 6 and 7 in [this](https://github.com/UT-Austin-RobIn/telemoma/blob/main/telemoma/configs/only_vision.py) config.
+Launch a realsense2 ROS node in a separate window, and in [this](https://github.com/UT-Austin-RobIn/telemoma/blob/main/telemoma/configs/only_vision.py) config, comment out line 4 and uncomment lines 6 and 7 before running the demo script.

 ### Usage Instructions
 For teleoperating the robot only using vision, use ```telemoma/configs/only_vision.py``` configuration.